Brew Cafe and Wine Bar

 Little Burnett Lane’s hidden bar is a hit with city locals all week round.
-The bar menu has you covered with bagels from $13, and heaps of bar snacks to share (like chicken and chili meatballs) from $11 each.
-Happy hour is the time to go.
+The bar menu has you covered with its bagels and burger range, plus there are heaps of bar snacks to share (like buffalo wings, spiced popcorn cauliflower or chicken nuggets) from $11 each.
+Happy hour from 5pm is the time to go.

-The new kid on Eagle Street Pier (and super close to Student One – yay for us!) is Riverland – an epic setup over the Brisbane River with a stellar view of the Story Bridge.
+The new kid on Eagle Street Pier (and super close to Student One – yay for us) is Riverland, an epic setup over the Brisbane River with a stellar view of the Story Bridge.
 There’s plenty of room for friends here and the food-truck-slash-street-market is perfect for evening eats.
-Choose your poison between Carolina Kitchen, Phat Boys or Kraut N About (brats and schnitzels) all serving eats at street food prices.
+Choose your poison between five individual kitchens producing the best authentic street food from around the globe.

-Head down Burnett Lane to find the multi storey Super Whatnot.
-This place is always packed and has an American-inspired menu that’s designed for sharing and grazing – featuring hot dawgs, gourmet toasties and apparently, the best nachos in town (we’ll let you be the judge).
+Head down Burnett Lane to find the multi-storey Super Whatnot.
+This place is always packed and has an American-inspired menu that’s designed for sharing and grazing, featuring gourmet toasties, a super deluxe grazing board and shoestring fries.

 Bar with a view?
 Yes please.
-Riverbar is a popular Eagle Street Pier venue, filling with a city crowd on weekday afternoons.
+Riverbar is a popular Eagle Street Pier venue that fills with a city crowd on weekday afternoons.
 Fridays are by far the busiest but go in the afternoon for drinks in the sun with the breeze.
-Snacks like buffalo halloumi sliders, crumbed chicken tenders and polenta fritters are all around $15.
+Snacks like crispy potato wedges, crumbed chicken tenders and salt and pepper calamari are all under $20.

-With a place like Brooklyn in its name, you’d expect Brooklyn eats, and that’s exactly what they’ve got. $12 cheeseburgers, $5 yankee hot dogs, $9 buffalo wings.
-What more could you want?
+With a place like Brooklyn in its name, you’d expect Brooklyn eats and that’s exactly what they’ve got.
+With $12 cheeseburgers, $5 yankee hot dogs, $8 buffalo wings and $10 mozzarella sticks, what more could you want?

-This Eagle Lane American sports bar is also serving up the goods alongside round-the-clock sport.
-Start with house-made onion rings and mozzarella sticks for $8 each and then move on to loaded fries and finish off with philly cheese steaks. *Drool* We’d go just for the food.
+This Eagle Lane American sports bar is also serving up the goods alongside round-the-clock sports.
+Start with mozzarella sticks and cheeseburger spring rolls for $10 each and then move on to loaded fries and finish off with Philly cheese steaks.
+We are drooling already and forget sports, we would honestly go just for the food.

 This American-inspired laneway bar behind The Gresham on Queen Street is known for its big, juicy, delicious burgers.
-And, they’re cheap, starting at $12.
-Go during happy hour (4-6pm daily), and make sure you add fries, or battered pickles, or mac n cheese squares.
+And, they’re cheap, starting at $13.
+Go during happy hour (from 4pm daily), and make sure you add loaded fries, or waffle fries, or mac ‘n’ cheese balls, or all three.

 Every student needs student-friendly drinks and affordable eats nearby, day and night.
 This atmospheric restaurant and bar dishes up breakfast, lunch and dinner, plus coffee and alcoholic beverages.
-Tuck in to burgers, salads, wings and fries, or home-style favourites like lasagne, meatballs and spag bol.
+Tuck in to burgers, salads, wings and fries, or home-style favourites like lasagna, meatballs and spag bol.
 The best part?
 Most eats are under $15.
-They also have their own beer on tap designed just for students (ie. it’s cheap!).
-This is the perfect spot to hang out with friends, in style.
+It also has its own beer on tap designed just for students (ie. it’s cheap).
+This is the perfect spot to hang out with friends, in style